jdittrich/userNeedResearchBook/text/allURBook.md

 important to create sound and helpful principles based on the data – instead of just  putting everything under a label.

-It is possible that you can make a principle to be stated more clearly but in result, the  clearer title may no longer encompass all data in the group.
-In this case, go for clarity of principle, even if it means that the principle does not encompass all the data currently subsumed in the group.
+It is possible that you can state an insight more clearly but as a result, the  clearer title may no longer encompass all data in the group.
+In this case, go for clarity of the groups title, even if it means that the theme does not encompass all the data currently subsumed in the group.

 Take out the data that does not fit the improved title and see if it might fit better to another group.
 If not, place it in a »not yet grouped« or